chrisdel101/turnStile/README.md

 # TurnStile

+TurnStile is a client managment system that allows providers to send emails and text to clients.
+This could be used to eliminate in-person waiting.

+Current implementation is the customer facing web application.
+The next phase of development would be implemenating a digital queueing system to keep clients in line.

-This is a rough draft README for assising in development.
+### This is a rough draft README for assising in development.
 To start your Phoenix server:
   * run `create extension fuzzystrmatch` in psql.
 This is required to run levenstein distance queries.
   * Install dependencies with `mix deps.get`